CESNET/netopeer2/README.md

 ## NACM

-This NETCONF server implements full *ietf-netconf-acm* access control that **bypasses** *sysrepo* file system access control.
-NACM is enabled by default, so users other than `root` will not be allowed to *write* any data but should be granted *read* and *execute* permissions unless the access was modified by a NACM extension.
+This NETCONF server uses *ietf-netconf-acm* access control of *sysrepo*.
+NACM is enabled by default, so except for the recovery user, no others will be allowed to *write* any data but should be granted *read* and *execute* permissions unless the access was modified by a NACM extension.
 When deploying this server, it is strongly advised to configure NACM properly.

 ## Server configuration